gorzell/protobuf-management/README.md

 # Protocol Buffer (and gRPC) Management

-This is a proposed set of guidelines, practices and tooling for managing `proto` files, as well as the creation and distribution of artifacts across multiple languages.
+This is a proposed set of guidelines, practices and tooling for managing `proto` files, as well as the creation and distribution of artifacts created from them across multiple languages.

 ## Why?
 I work at a large organization that has multiple groups moving towards using both protobufs and gRPC.
 When I looked at how different groups were integrating these things into they workflow and how they were being consumed, there did not seem to be a consistent solution.
-Some teams were simply vendoring an upstream repo and generating the sources themselves, others had built some custom tooling to help their consumers (in a subset of possible languages) integrate their schemas.
+Some teams were simply vendoring an upstream repo and generating sources for their language themselves, others had built some custom tooling to help their consumers (in a subset of possible languages) integrate their schemas.
 Neither of these solutions really felt optimal to me and not having a consistent solution did not feel particularly scalable.

- Instead, it seemed like there should be consistent practices, tooling and automation around managing both the definitions and the artifacts that they produce would be extremely valuable.
-With the popularity of both of these libraries, I assumed that there must be some well documented best practices that already existed.
+ Instead, it seemed like there should be a set of consistent practices, tooling and automation for managing both the definitions and the artifacts that they produce.
+With the popularity of both `protobuf` and `gRPC`, I assumed that there must be some well documented best practices that already existed.
 However, when I started looking for prior art about how other companies manage these things I only found one blog post\[1\] and one git repo\[2\] that seemed applicable.
 I was really hoping to find some industry best practices that we could simply adopt.
-However when that did not work out I decided that I should just write one down and prototype it.
+However when that did not work out I decided that I should just write a proposal down and prototype it.

 ## Requirements
 I started with a simple set of requirements that I drew from what I considered pretty standard best practices in software development:

 * Semantic Versioning
+  * This gets a bit tricky because of the nature/backwards compatibility of protobufs, but still seems worthwhile.
 * CI Builds
 * CI Testing
 * Publishing Artifacts